rnlanders/socialPsych/README.md

 socialPsych
 ===========

-socialPsych is an educational social network platform with gamification elements.
+socialPsych is an educational social network platform with gamified practice tests.

+Note that the practice test content is licensed and not included here.

-It is described in great detail here:
+The functionality of this system is described in great detail here:
 Landers, R. N. & Callan, R. C. (2011).
 Casual social games as serious games: The psychology of gamification in undergraduate education and employee training.
 In M. Ma, A. Oikonomou, & L. C. Jain (Eds.), Serious Games and Edutainment Applications (pp. 399-424).
 Surrey, UK: Springer.

 Two summary videos on the project are available: